mkeisenbach/yelp-analysis/README.md

 # Project Motivation
 This project was done as part of Udacity's Data Scientist Nanodegree.
 A yelp academic dataset was explored and the following questions were answered:
-1. Is there a difference in the business stars by major categories (Restaurants, Shopping, Nightlife, ...)?
+1. Are there differences in the star ratings by major categories (Restaurants, Shopping, Nightlife, ...)?
 Any differences in Restaurant categories?
 2. What affects if a business will close?
 3. Does vicinity to other similar business help or hurt ratings?